tuottavuuslautakunta/pRoductivity/README.md

 Countries used in weighting (from weight_geos): "AT", "BG", "CZ", "DE", "DK", "EE", "EL", "ES", "FI", "BE", "HU", "LT", "FR", "IT", "NL", "NO", "PT", "SE", "CY", "PL", "SI", "SK"

+# Prodtivity levels

+- data_main10_groups_level

+Data from [The GGDC Productivity Level Database](https://www.rug.nl/ggdc/productivity/pld/) 2005 benchmark is used to set productivity levels on benchmark year.

 ## Syntethic Control Analysis

 Series from Syntethic Control Analysis are estimated in data-raw/synth_data.R